 Sustainable livelihoods that support conservation goals

-When families make money from Manas’s natural resources, they help protect them.
-This supports the recovery of the pygmy hog of Manas National Park.
+When families benefit economically from Manas’s natural heritage, they become active partners in conservation.
+This directly supports the recovery of the pygmy hog.

 Education, awareness, and volunteer opportunities